monsterkodi/koffee/README.md

 Note that the default value of `a` in `A` is **not** overridden by the one in `Base`.

 Here the behavior of a `super` call without brackets differs from that of Coffeescript.
-While the original applied the `arguments` unmodified (and thereby missing the destructuring assignment), koffee does internally modify the arguments by applying
+While the original applies the `arguments` unmodified (and thereby missing the destructuring assignment), **koffee** does internally modify the arguments by applying

 ```coffeescript
 arguments[0] = _.defaults {a:@a}, arguments[0]